alok/notational-fzf-vim/README.md

 ## Usage

-This plug-in unites searching and file creation.
+This plugin unites searching and file creation.
 Just type in keywords and it will search for them.
 It does not search in a fully fuzzy fashion because that's less useful for prose.
 You can use the arrow keys or `c-p` and `c-n` to scroll up and down the search results, and then hit